Is It PCOS or Hypothalamic Amenorrhea (Undereating)?

 3 steps to diagnose PCOS

 Step 1.
-Are there excess androgens or male hormones?
-For example, are androgens elevated on a blood test or is there significant hirsutism (facial hair)?
-If not, it’s not PCOS because PCOS is the condition or androgen excess when all other causes of androgen excess have been ruled out.
+Are there signs of high androgens or male hormones?
+For example, are there high androgens on a blood test, or symptoms of androgens such as hirsutism or facial hair?
+If not, it’s not PCOS because PCOS is the condition of androgen excess when all other causes of androgen excess have been ruled out.

 Step 2.
 Have other causes of excess androgens been ruled out?
 One common cause of androgen excess is congenital adrenal hyperplasia, which accounts for up to 9 percent of cases of androgen excess and is frequently misdiagnosed as PCOS.